-In addition to the many family stories the Center hopes to collect, it is also interested in the contributions of community groups, religious organizations, and chapters of nonprofit national organizations.
-This will be a unique opportunity to celebrate African American history at the community level, and to tell the full American story.
-As a result of these grassroots efforts, African Americans of all ages will be able to join together to preserve the traditions of family, community, and America for current and future generations.
+Along with our many family stories, the CCP will also include contributions by civic organizations, community groups, religious organizations, and other nonprofit organizations.
+The CCP will be a unique opportunity to celebrate African American history at the community level and tell the full American story.
+From these digital community efforts, African Americans of all ages will be able to join together to preserve the traditions of family and community organizations for current and future generations of Americans.

-The National Museum of African American History and Culture and the Robert Frederick Smith Explore Your Family History Center open to the public on September 24, 2016.
-The capabilities of the Center’s Community Curation Program will expand exponentially with the launch of an online digital repository and mobile application in 2017.
-Your participation in this groundbreaking initiative, however, can start now.
-The Museum invites individuals across the nation to start identifying, collecting, and curating the stories and objects that will make the CCP an unparalleled archive of personal, compelling, and never-before-known histories of African American individuals, families, and communities
+The Robert Frederick Smith Explore Your Family History Center is located on the 2nd floor of the Museum in the Explore More! interactive gallery area.
+The Center’s Community Curation Program will expand with the launch of a new online platform in November 2017.
+The Museum is inviting individuals and organizations from across the country to begin identifying, collecting, and curating the stories that will make the CCP a unique archive of just some of the never before known histories found within African American communities.

 By encouraging all Americans to participate in the curation and preservation of our communities, the CCP will inspire each of us to be an active participant in our national history.